 We are halfway through January 2021, and that only means one thing: Chinese New Year is less than a month away!
 Since it’s time to usher in the Year of the Ox, it is also the time to do our yearly Lunar New Year shopping and what better way is there than to start with yummy snacks and delicious sweet treats?

 To help you in your quest for some of the best snacks to welcome the festivities this Spring season, here are 11 Chinese New Year snacks to keep the munchies at bay.

-For freshly baked home-made pineapple tarts and Chinese New Year goodies, you can always count on Ding Bakery.
-After all, the brand has been winning the hearts of fans in Singapore and Malaysia with their scrumptious and addictive treats since their home-based business started.
+If you’re looking for freshly baked homemade pineapple tarts and Chinese New Year goodies, you can always count on Ding Bakery to deliver.
+Besides, they’ve been winning the hearts of those in Singapore and Malaysia with their highly-addictive treats since the launch of their home-based business.